ferniegram/harbour-ferniegram/README.md

 You may just want to download the [tdlib.zip from our fork](https://github.com/roundedrectangle/td/releases) to just use the exact version of the latest official Fernschreiber release.
 To use it, you need to extract it into your local `tdlib/` folder as described above.
 If so, you're done and can compile Fernschreiber using the Sailfish SDK.
 If you want to build TDLib for yourself, please keep on reading.

-In case you want to use the same codebase which was used to compile the library that is shipped with Fernschreiber, please [check out the fork](https://github.com/roundedrectangle/td):
+In case you want to use the same codebase which was used to compile the library that is shipped with Ferniegram, please [check out the fork](https://github.com/roundedrectangle/td):

 - `alias sfdk=~/SailfishOS/bin/sfdk`
 - `sfdk config target=SailfishOS-5.0.0.62-aarch64` (this compiles the sources on SFOS 5.0 and ARM64 - the target needs to be adjusted according to the running SDK engine and the platform)